ibm-cloud-architecture/refarch-integration/README.md

 A Data Access Layer component, based on JAXWS, produces a set of SOAP operations to be used as part of a SOA strategy defined early 2004.
 With new team in place a new user interface is developed using Angular 2, nodejs/express on Bluemix or on private cloud, as a containized nodejs app, and with remote access to on-premise data source via IBM Secure Gateway.
 As part of the new IT strategy, the inventory SOAP operations are exposed as RESTful APIs using API Connect so it can be easily consumed.

-The component view and physical deployment looks like the image below:
+The component view and physical deployment for the first configuration looks like the image below:
 ![Components and Physical view](docs/cp-phy-view.png)

 * On the left side the Case Inc Portal app defines a set of user interface to manage Inventory elements, and use the Back-end For Front-end pattern.
 The nodejs/expressjs accesses the REST api exposed by API Connect via a Secure Gateway service on bluemix which acts as a proxy.
 This application is containized and deployable on Kubernetes cluster.